MinimSecure/minim-api-examples/js/quick-guides/What Happens in example.js.md

 # What Happens in example.js

-The most notable action in example.js happens in lines 14-21 where two important variables are declared:
+The most notable action in `example.js` occurs in lines 14-21 where two important variables are declared:

 ```javascript
   let isp_id = isp_ids[0];